Jaswanth-NTC/Prod-Jenkins/Java-K8S-APP/spring-boot-app/README.md

 cd Java-K8S-APP/spring-boot-app
 ```

-Execute the Maven targets to generate the artifacts
+Execute the Maven targets to generate the artifact

 ```
 mvn clean package